tarunbeerelli/RLEF-code/RESULTS.md

    attention arm repaired 21 against the feed-forward arm's 9 (McNemar p = 0.017), and feed-forward at that budget is indistinguishable from no training at all (p = 1.000).
 3. **Single-shot capability is a different quantity** — capacity-bound, subsystem-agnostic at the high budget (27.2 against 26.4), and more capacity-sensitive for feed-forward than for attention.
-The apparent feed-forward capability advantage at rank 32 was budget.
+What looked at equal rank like a feed-forward advantage was the 3× parameter budget that comes with it.
-4. **Equal scores are reached by different routes.** At matched capacity the two subsystems disagree about a third of the problems they solve, with symmetric discordance (p = 0.864).
+4. **Equal scores are reached by different routes.** At matched capacity the two subsystems agree on only 50 problems at solve@1 and disagree on 34 (p = 0.864), and the same ~40% discordance holds at solve@3 (63 shared, 40 discordant).
-5. **Staging substitutes for capacity, and accumulates.** The curriculum matches a 3× larger adapter at one third the parameters, and against its own cold-start control adds 32 problems while losing 6 (p = 0.0001).
+5. **Staging substitutes for capacity, and accumulates.** The curriculum matches the rank-96 arm on one third of its parameters, and against its own cold-start control adds 32 problems while losing 6 (p = 0.0001).
-6. **Drift scales with rank, not with subsystem** — attention drifts more per parameter — but attention at rank 32 returns 171 repair-points per unit KL against 98–110 for the other single-subsystem arms and 54 for all-7, making low-rank attention the efficiency optimum.
+6. **Drift rises with rank and with parameter count, which this design cannot separate** — but attention at rank 32 returns 171 repair-points per unit KL against 98–110 for the other single-subsystem arms and 54 for all-7, making low-rank attention the efficiency optimum.
-7. **Repair needs latent capability and honest feedback.** Untrained iteration repairs 5.2%; a self-graded objective collapses below baseline; real held-out tests succeed.
+7. **Repair needs latent capability and honest reward.** Untrained iteration repairs 5.2%; a gameable auxiliary reward term collapses the policy below baseline (D1) while real held-out tests alone succeed.
 8. **Measurement discipline set the scope.** A duplicated configuration fixed the resolution of every claim, and two hypotheses — test memorisation and output-convention repair — were tested and discarded.
    What remains is what the measurements bear.